Dan Howdle | February 12th, 2024

 Putting broadband speeds into their simplest terms, the higher the number is, the faster the broadband will be.
 Faster speeds will allow you to do more things online.
 So is 50Mb the right broadband speed for you?

-50Mb is a fibre broadband speed offered by Virgin Media and BT.
-It is fast enough for almost all homes, except those with many household members, each with high usage needs.
+50Mb is a fibre broadband speed offered by Virgin Media, BT Broadband, and EE Broadband.
+It is fast enough for almost all homes, except particularly large ones or those containing heavy users such as gamers and streamers.

 Still the basis for all of our broadband needs, internet browsing is a breeze for 50Mb.
 At these speeds you should see any website you choose open instantly.
 Whether it’s online shopping or a typical social media site – Facebook, Twitter, and the rest – it will be a completely seamless experience.
 Even webpages laden with imagery or audio and video, such as Instagram or YouTube, should open immediately.
 Any delays will most likely be down to the quality of the site rather than your broadband speed.